margaretmf/margaretmf.github.io/poetry.md

 ## Peace ##
 Peace starts from within.
 Every day shall start with peace.
-Peace leads to order int he midst of chaos and unity in the midst of conflict.
+Peace leads to order in the midst of chaos and unity in the midst of conflict.
 Quieting the anger, the pain, the memories, and choosing to find the harmony underlying everything.
 Life is tranquil without the idols and false affections.